-9 If the Method is not ready to be implemented, the DNO should explain what needs to happen, including any necessary further work, before the Method(s) can be implemented in i.e. recommendations of what form of trialling will be required to move the Method to the next TRL
+9 If the Method is not ready to be implemented, the DNO should explain what needs to happen, including any necessary further work, before the Method(s) can be implemented 10 i.e. recommendations of what form of trialling will be required to move the Method to the next TRL

-Method How Northern Powergrid plans to modify its Distribution System based on CLNR learning.
-Implementation requirements 9 Likelihood of wide-scale Recommendations on how the CLNR Method DNO actions non-DNO actions deployment outcomes could be exploited further 10 ToU tariffs We will establish time-of-use tariffs for the distribution element of all customers' bills, once half-hourly metering becomes more widespread via the roll out of smart metering, and we will support the development of time-of-use tariffs by electricity suppliers.
-Electricity suppliers need to build on the time-of-use pricing signals already there for large customers and being made available for all customers, to offer time-of-use tariffs to their customers We will offer ToU tariffs for all our customers; take-up will be dictated by the roll out of smart meters, the tariff offerings from electricity suppliers, the extent to which suppliers promote these tariffs and the response by customers.
-This solution is ready for deployment
+How Northern Powergrid plans to Implementatio on requirements 9 Likelihood of wide-scale Recommendations on how the Method Method modify its Distribution System based on CLNR learning. non-DNO actions deployment CLNR outcomes could be exploited further 10 Time of use (ToU) tariffs We already have ToU tariffs for existing half-hourly metered customers and are establishing ToU tariffs for the distribution element of our profile class 1-8 customers, with a 1 April 2015 implementation date, Changes to billing arrangements have a 5 Nov 15 implementation date.
+This preparation lays the foundation for DNOs to influence the price incentives given to customers with the roll-out of smart meters.
+The migration to half hourly settlement will be supplier driven, but it is important that suppliers and DNOs work together to ensure customers are not disadvantaged and are fully aware of the changes that are being implemented.
+Electricity suppliers need to build on the time-of-use pricing signals already there for large customers and being made available for all customers, to offer time-of-use tariffs to their customers.
+These changes are being managed by the Distribution Charging Methodology Forum (DCMF), Methodology Issues Group (MIG) which is attended by DNOs, suppliers, other industry specialists and Ofgem.
+Our ToU tariffs will be available for all our customers but take-up will be dictated by the roll-out of smart meters, how our price signals are built into the tariff offerings from electricity suppliers, the extent to which suppliers promote these tariffs and the response by customers.
+The tariffs are ready for deployment, waiting the smart meter roll-out and required changes to billing arrangements.